deliteser112/eclipse-platform-releng-buildtools/docs/install.md

 Once the code is deployed, the next step is to play around with creating some entities in the registry, including a TLD, a registrar, a domain, a contact, and a host.
 Note: Do this on a non-production environment!
-All commands below use `registry_tool` to interact with the running registry system; see the documentation on `registry_tool` for additional information on it.
+All commands below use `nomulus` to interact with the running registry system; see the documentation on `nomulus` for additional information on it.
 We'll assume that all commands below are running in the `alpha` environment; if you named your environment differently, then use that everywhere that `alpha` appears.